Ferries to Korcula

 The largest Croatian ferry company, Jadrolinija, runs ferries that sail all the way along the Croatian coast.
 On their way, they stop in Korcula town – check below: (Update: This ferry is discontinued until further notice) – see the last tickets sold and last sailing of this ferry

-- Winter (off season) timetable for Jadrolinija ferries from Rijeka via Split and Hvar to Korcula and further to Dubrovnik and Bari as well as back route ( from Dubrovnik to Korcula and further to Rijeka)
+- Winter (off season) timetable for Jadrolinija ferries from Rijeka via Split and Hvar to Korcula and further to Dubrovnik and Bari as well as a back route (from Dubrovnik to Korcula and further to Rijeka)

 - Summer timetable for Jadrolinija ferries from Rijeka via Split and Hvar to Korcula and further to Dubrovnik and Bari